The geometric diagonal of the special linear algebraic cobordism: c1 -spherical algebraic cobordism

 \section{\texorpdfstring{$c_1$}{c1}-spherical algebraic cobordism}

-In this section we construct the $c_1$-spherical algebraic cobordism spectrum in the stable motivic homotopy category over a scheme $S$ and establish its basic properties.
-We equip it with a natural action of $\MSL$ and compute the Betti realizations.
-For this purposes, we use the motivic Thom functor formalism from \cite{BH21}.
-An equivalent definition in terms of Thom spaces over appropriate Grassmanians is provided.
+In this section we construct the $c_1$-spherical algebraic cobordism spectrum in the stable motivic homotopy category over a scheme $S$ (see Definition \ref{definition:MWL}) and establish its basic properties.
+We equip it with a natural action of $\MSL$ (see Lemma \ref{prop:wall_multi}) and compute the complex Betti realization (see Proposition \ref{prop:betti_realiz_mwl}).
+For this purpose, we use the motivic Thom functor formalism from \cite{BH21}.
+An equivalent definition in terms of Thom spaces over appropriate Grassmannians is provided, see Proposition \ref{prop:wall_colim}.